ajschumacher/.emacs.d/README.md

  * `python` and `R` kind of go without saying... (`r-base` on Ubuntu)
  * `pip install elpy jedi` for all the emacs-python love from elpy (`rope` can be used in place of `jedi`)
- * `gem install rubocop ruby-lint` to get nice things for Ruby
+ * `gem install rubocop ruby-lint pry pry-doc method_source` to get nice things for Ruby
  * possibly install `gnutls` (`brew install gnutls` on mac)

 [Clojure's fine directions]: http://clojure-doc.org/articles/tutorials/emacs.html